antibomberman/qb/README.md

-# DBLayer
+# QueryBuilder
-### DBLayer is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.
+### QueryBuilder is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.

 ## Installation
-### go get github.com/antibomberman/dblayer@v1.1.66
+### go get github.com/antibomberman/dblayer@v1.1.68

 ## Key Features